teiniker/teiniker-lectures-computerscience/c-advanced/memory-management/dynamic-memory-allocation/README.md

 `malloc()` is the most used.
 It is more efficient than `calloc()`, since it doesn't have to clear the memory block that it allocates.

-Whn we call a memory allocation function to request a block of memory, the function has no idea what type of data we are planning to store in the block, so it can't return a pointer to an ordinary type such as int or cher.
+When we call a memory allocation function to request a block of memory, the function has no idea what type of data we are planning to store in the block, so it can't return a pointer to an ordinary type such as int or cher.
 Instead, the function returns a value of type `void *`.
 A `void *` value is a **generic pointer** - essentially, just a memory address.